schinavro/taps/docs/taps/coords.rst

 Array like
 ==========

-Coords is an arraylike object.
+Cartesian is an arraylike object.
 It would be easier to consider it a numpy array with additional kinetic calculation method.
 To return only the array,

    >>> coords_array = paths.coords[..., :]